Chapter 8.38

 8.38.120 Responsibility – No duty created.

-The purpose of this chapter is to enable the city to plan for potential impacts to the delivery of governmental services, in the interest of public health, safety, and the welfare of the city, by establishing permit requirements for special events; and to provide for the fees, charges and procedures required to administer the permit process.
-To the extent any provision of this chapter conflicts with a provision of Chapter 18.68 SMC (Temporary Uses) regarding the regulation of events, the conditions of this chapter control.
-(Ord.
-2021-012 § 1 (Exh.
-B); Ord.
-2019-009 § 1 (Exh.
-A))
+The purpose of this chapter is to enable the city to plan for potential impacts to the delivery of governmental services, in the interest of public health, safety, and the welfare of the city, by establishing permit requirements for special events and certain city park uses; and to provide for the fees, charges, and procedures required to administer the permit process.

 8.38.020 Definitions.

-“Director” means the community development director, designee, or other person authorized to issue special event permits.
+“Director” means the public works director or other person(s) designated to issue special event permits and park use permits.

-“Special event” is a temporary use that affects the ordinary and normal use by the general public of public property or facilities, or that affects traffic flows, rights-of-way, parking, public safety, or the operations or services of the city or other public agencies.
+“Special event” is a temporary activity that affects the ordinary and normal use by the general public of public property or facilities, or that affects traffic flows, rights-of-way, parking, public safety, or the operations or services of the city or other public agencies.

-“Special event permit” means the permit required to be issued by the city of Sequim before a special event is held.
-(Ord.
-2021-012 § 1 (Exh.
-B); Ord.
-2019-009 § 1 (Exh.
-A))
+“Special event permit” or “SEP” means the permit required to be issued by the city of Sequim before a special event is held.

-8.38.030 Special events that require a permit.
+8.38.030 Special events that require a permit – Park uses that require a permit.

-Special events that require application for and issuance of a special event permit from the city of Sequim include, but are not limited to, the examples described in this section.
-The determination as to whether a proposed activity is expected to have an effect or impact is at the discretion of the director of community development or designee.
+A. Special events that require application for and issuance of an SEP from the city of Sequim include, but are not limited to, the examples described in this section.
+The determination as to whether a proposed activity is expected to have an effect or impact is at the discretion of the director of public works or designee.
 Applicants who believe their event may be exempt from the permit requirement pursuant to SMC 8.38.050 are encouraged to initiate a discussion with the director or designee before scheduling the event.

 Typical events requiring a special event permit application and review process: